Please read this document carefully. There is a lot of important information below for new and veteran Org Admins.

 - GCI is open to all 13-17 year old students, regardless of their prior coding or open source experience.
 Their work might reflect this.
 It is perfectly acceptable to tell a student that their work doesn’t meet the standards your org expects for a task.
 Please tell the student promptly that their task needs work and be explicit on what you want them to change.
 They can then go back and try to fix their work, or "abandon" the task and move on to another that better matches their skill set.

 - Keep an eye on the amount of time remaining on a task, and consider adding more time to the task if you send it back to the student for more work or after a round of comments.
+This was an issue for a couple of orgs in 2018, please add a couple of extra days if the student's need more time.
+Or you can make your tasks 4 or 5 days instead of the default 3 if you prefer.

 - Comments you leave for a student will be viewable by the student, Org Admins and Mentors from your org, and Google Program Administrators.